clemsos/xuzao.github.io/disnovation.md

 ## TEACHING
 ### An on-site training program for design students

-Students can be involved to benefit and contribute to the reflections and unfolding of the program.
+Students can be involved into the reflections and unfolding of the program.

 *(Details to be discussed with the education partner)*